 No, the contracting and scheduling features of myOHSAA are being replaced with ArbiterSports products.

-Officials for varsity level contests must be contracted through the Arbiter.
+Officials for varsity level contests must be contracted through Arbiter.
 A school may choose to use a different method to contract sub-varsity contest officials.
-However, myOHSAA scheduling and contracting of events and officials is being replaced with ArbiterSports products.
+However, myOHSAA scheduling and contracting of events and officials has been replaced with ArbiterSports products.

-No, schools will use their ArbiterGame account to schedule event workers and officials.
+Yes, schools may use their ArbiterGame account to schedule event workers and officials.

-ArbiterPay or RefPay is the software that pays officials electronically (ETF).
+ArbiterPay (formerly) RefPay is the software that pays officials electronically (EFT).
 ArbiterPay is completely integrated with ArbiterOne and ArbiterGame so school administration can pay officials with the click of a button.

 There are many benefits to using ArbiterPay

 Yes, there are fees for using ArbiterPay.
 The ArbiterPay fee is simply a transaction fee that is charged to the school for every official that is paid.
 This fee is deducted from the school's trust fund at the time the official is paid.
 However, the transaction fee is far less than the current costs incurred with paying officials by check.
-This includes the man-hours to process these payments, the cost of the check, the costs of the printer and ink, the cost of postage, the costs to replace a lost or stolen check and the costs associated with paying the wrong official.
-Once the money is transferred to the official's account, they have a no cost way of getting their money.
+This includes the time to process these payments, the cost of the check, the costs of the printer and ink, the cost of postage, the costs to replace a lost or stolen check, reconcile the bank transactions, and the costs associated with paying the wrong official.
+Once the money is transferred to the official's account, they have a no-cost-way of getting their money.
 Officials also have choices through Arbiter on how to receive their payments through electronic transfer of funds, an Arbiter debit card or a paper check.